 On June 3, 2020, the Finance Agency issued a final rule which amends the FHLBank housing goals regulation.
-Enforcement of the final rule, which became effective on August 24, 2020, will phase in over three years.
-The final rule replaces the four existing retrospective housing goals with a single prospective mortgage purchase housing goal target in which 20 percent of any mortgage loans that are purchased in a calendar year must be comprised of loans to low-income or very low-income families, or to families in low-income areas.
+Enforcement of the final rule, which became effective on August 24, 2020, will phase in over three years beginning in 2021.
+The final rule replaced the four then-existing retrospective housing goals with a single prospective mortgage purchase housing goal target in which 20 percent of any mortgage loans that are purchased in a calendar year must be comprised of loans to low-income or very low-income families, or to families in low-income areas.
 The final rule also establishes a separate small member participation housing goal.
 Under this provision of the final rule, a target level of 50 percent of a FHLBank's members that are selling mortgage loans to the FHLBank in a calendar year must be small members.
 The final rule provides that a FHLBank may request Finance Agency approval of alternative target levels for either or both of the goals.
 The final rule also establishes that housing goals apply to each FHLBank that acquires any mortgage loans during a calendar year, eliminating the existing \$2.5 billion volume threshold that previously triggered the application of housing goals for each FHLBank.

-The Bank is still evaluating the impact that this rule could have on its future purchase volumes.
+During the phase-in period, the Finance Agency will measure and monitor performance but will not impose a housing plan on FHLBanks that do not meet the housing goals.
+For any year after 2023, if the Finance Agency determines that a FHLBank has failed to meet any housing goal and the achievement of that housing goal was feasible, it may require the FHLBank to submit a housing plan for approval.
+Among other things, the housing plan would need to describe the specific actions that the FHLBank will take to achieve the housing goal for the next calendar year.
+It is possible that this rule could limit the Bank's future purchase volumes.
+In addition, the rule could negatively impact PFI's ability to sell loans to the Bank.